MonoLisaFont/content/02_drafts/what_is_a_monospaced_font.md

 TODO: Add an example image here

-The origins of monospaced fonts are in the mechanical typewriters of the 19th century, a time before computers were even built.
+The origins of monospaced fonts are in the mechanical typewriters of the 19th century, a time before computers were even built (TODO(JV): better with a reference).
 In mechanical typewriters, each glyph is represented by a single stamp that is applied on paper and it was a natural choice to go with a fixed width.
 TODO: Mention typefaces based on typewriters here
 */}

 {/*